AshishSalaskar1/Colab-Let_it_run-Extension/README.md

 # Colab - Let it run!
 ### A chrome extension to stop colab kernel from disconnecting due to being idle
 When Training large datasets on Colab Notebook if the user leaves the screen idle i.e doesnt click on the notebook page, the kernel gets disconnects due to inactivity.
-This chrome extension helps to solve this issues
+This chrome extension helps to solve this issue.

 ## How to Install
 	 1. Clone the repo